flokoe/bash-hackers-wiki/docs/syntax/expansion/tilde.md

 Tilde expansion is only performed, when the tilde-construct is at the beginning of a word, or a separate word.

-If there\'s nothing to expand, i.e., in case of a wrong username or any other error condition, the tilde construct is not replaced, it stays what it is.
+If there's nothing to expand, i.e., in case of a wrong username or any other error condition, the tilde construct is not replaced, it stays what it is.